HOW TO CHOOSE THE BEST LIGHTWEIGHT RAIN JACKET FOR HIKING

-We often mention Gore Tex here at Bearfoot Theory because it’s a popular technical fabric that’s commonly used in a lot of waterproof outdoor gear.
-Gore Tex is a synthetic, waterproof fabric that keeps you dry in the rain or snow.
-It’s lightweight construction makes products with Gore Tex great for breathability and ventilation so you won’t get overheated when you’re hot on a rainy hike.
-A raincoat with Gore Tex is a durable, waterproof option that helps keep you cool and dry.
+We often mention Gore-Tex here at Bearfoot Theory because it’s a popular technical fabric that’s commonly used in waterproof outdoor gear.
+Gore-Tex is a synthetic, waterproof fabric that keeps you dry in the rain or snow.
+Its lightweight construction makes products with Gore-Tex great for breathability and ventilation so you won’t get overheated when you’re hot on a rainy hike.
+A raincoat with Gore-Tex is a durable, waterproof option that helps keep you cool and dry.

 DWR (Durable Water Repellent)

 DWR is an extra coating that gear companies add to hiking raincoats that allow them to literally repel water from the jacket.
 As water hits the surface of the fabric it beads up and rolls right off rather than getting absorbed or evaporating.
 DWR definitely keeps you dry, however, it can make a raincoat slightly less breathable.
 It also requires a bit of upkeep because the finish can wear off over time, so you may need to reapply a new DWR coating every so often.
 Either way, DWR is a great option for staying dry and often comes at a lower price than Gore-Tex.

 There are a few other materials that major outdoor brands are using, such as DryVent, eVent, etc, often with proprietary technology, but Gore-tex and DWR are the most commonly used across all major rain jacket brands.

 See, hiking in the rain can be fun!